Schwa Pronunciation: The Secret Sound You Need to Speak Like a Native

 The Schwa sound may seem insignificant.
 It’s known as the lazy vowel, but we can’t be lazy when it comes to remembering it!
 If this is the only lesson that you learn this week in your journey to becoming fluent, then that is a great feat!

-If you are practicing your speaking and pronunciation skills for a speech or presentation in work, we suggest booking in a Business English Class.
-You can have a one-to-one lesson with one of our teachers, and get that monologue up to an A standard.
+If you are practising your speaking and pronunciation skills for a speech or presentation at work, we suggest booking a Business English Class.
+You can have a one-to-one lesson with one of our teachers and get that monologue up to an A standard.
 Best of luck!

 Back